Welcome to Hardy Tropicals

 The forum is now a read only resource for anyone looking for advice, to view forums click the Forum tab above, or follow THIS LINK to some of the more common forum searches.
 If you wish to engage with the Hardy Tropicals community please find us on our Facebook page (link in the menu at the top).

 The You Tube video shows the type of plants that can be grown in cool temperate climates such as the UK

 We are not a commercial nursery, although there is a shop where surplus plants are offered for sale from time to time.
 We do not profess to know everything, and are always ready to learn.
 If you would like to learn about, or have experience of growing hardy-ish tropical/exotic looking plants in the UK or similar climates, please register on the forum and talk to us

 We also have our own weather station located in Chalk, Kent, England.
 This can be found by clicking the Weather tab above

-As more recent winters have been colder, and temperatrures plummeted to -10C in December 2010, the Washingtonia has needed the protection of a plactic covered parasol strapped to the trunk, and 200w rope lights when temps remained below zero for extencded periods of time.
+As more recent winters have been colder, and temperatures plummeted to -10C in December 2010, the Washingtonia has needed the protection of a plastic covered parasol strapped to the trunk, and 200w rope lights when temps remained below zero for extended periods of time.
 Washingtonia robusta Facebook Washingtonia Album